buk7456/FreeTX/doc/mixer.md

 ```

 ### Example 12: Adjust idle throttle with knob
-Suppose we have a gas model and want to adjust the idle setting of engine with the knob without affecting full throttle.
+Suppose we have a gasoline-powered model and want to adjust the idle setting of engine with the knob without affecting full throttle.
 Assuming the throttle servo is in Ch3,
 ```txt
 1. Ch3   Add     KnobA (Weight 20, Offset 20)